 You get to be a part of your cocktail hour

 Cocktail hours, happy hours, or whatever you want to call that time between a ceremony and dinner is one of the least structured times of the day.
 It’s one of the easiest for you to float around and connect with guests.
 You probably want one of those signature cocktails you picked out.
 So be there to enjoy with your friends and family.

-Makes people feel special
+First looks help make people feel special

+As mentioned with with the easier scheduling, a first look allows for formal family photos to happen before the ceremony.
 Though it’s a bit more work, it is a nice little way of saying “you matter to me a lot” by asking folks to arrive early for photos.
 Whether that’s just immediate family or a whole reunion, most people will feel honored to be included.

 First looks help for a not-so-drunk wedding party